Senior Data Science Fellow, CSE Professor

 Such methods advance applications for automatic translation (Al-Onaizan et al., 1999; Gimpel and Smith, 2011), empirical work in the social sciences (Kogan et al., 2009; Yano et al., 2009,Sim et al., 2013) and humanities (Bamman et al., 2014), and education (Heilman and Smith, 2010), and other next-generation language technologies.

 Smith is Associate Professor of Language Technologies and Machine Learning in the School of Computer Science at Carnegie Mellon University.
-In fall 2015, he will join the University of Washington as Associate Professor of Computer Science & Engineering.
+In fall 2015, he will join the University of Washington as Professor of Computer Science & Engineering.
 Prior to coming to CMU, he was a Hertz Foundation Fellow at Johns Hopkins University, where he completed his Ph.D. in 2006.
 He is a clarinetist, tanguero, and swimmer.